Muireann Irish: Career

+Diversity in science

-Irish has advocated for diversity in science on many platforms, and she "is committed to the promotion and retention of women in science".
-She was named as one of the inaugural 30 ‘Superstars of STEM’, part of a growing movement with the goal of providing positive role models to young girls and minorities to pursue a career in science.
+Irish has advocated for diversity in science on many platforms, and she is committed to the promotion and retention of women in science.
+She was named as one of the inaugural 30 Superstars of STEM in 2018, as part of a growing movement with the goal of providing positive role models to young girls and minorities to pursue a career in science.

 Irish is one of a growing number of academic women in STEM who are committed to retaining women in science.